 Goku Midnight Eye is a Cyberpunk manga series by Buichi Terasawa.
 It ran from 1987 to 1989 and received a pair of OVA by Madhouse under the direction of Yoshiaki Kawajiri.
 It takes some superficial inspiration from Journey to the West.

-Private eye and former cop Goku Furinji has a bad night.
+In the faraway year 2014, private eye and former cop Goku Furinji has a bad night.
 He is investigating a number of suicides of police officers when he encounters the person responsible for those suicides, a mysterious woman who promptly ensnares him in her hypnotic trap, and the only way to survive is to stab his own eye out.
-Fortunately for him, he wakes up fitted with a cybernetic implant that allows him to access nearly every computer on Earth and the Sun Wu Kong rod, a multipurpose weapon that can extend to quite a length.
+Fortunately for him, he wakes up fitted with the God's Eye, a cybernetic implant that allows him to access nearly every computer on Earth, and the Sun Wu Kong rod, a multipurpose weapon that can extend to quite a length.
 Now turned into the most powerful man in the world, Goku resumes the investigation only to find out it falls deeper into the net of underground rulers.

 This series provides examples of:

 - Boom, Headshot!: Genji Hakuryu is killed this way by the severed head of the gynoid Goku killed earlier, sending the rest of him into a Disney Villain Death.

 - Cyborg: A recurring quality among the cast.

 - Goku, of course, has an Electronic Left Eye.
 These make him a super hacker and allow him to control the Sun Wu Kong rod.

 - The peacock assassin has a Cybernetic Peacock Tail, with which she hypnotizes people.
 She's the reason Goku lost his eye, because stabbing himself was the only way he could break her hold on him and survive.